Shyan1943/p4/README.md

 ### 3c) Defensive design
 * Only allow the same users to see, click & access UD button for their own Public Q&A & Review (FR6)
 * Only allow the Site admin to see, click & access CUD button for programs site (FR9)
+* All input data is validated
+* Internal errors are handled gracefully
+* Users are notiﬁed of the problem where appropriate

 ## 4) SKELETON
 ### 4a) Interface design